Selfdriving bus in TallinnPhoto author: Auve Tech

 By train

-Balti Jaam train station is the central train station in Tallinn.
-From here, you can take a train to Tartu, Viljandi, Narva, Rakvere and numerous smaller towns in between.
+Balti Jaam train station is Tallinn's central train station.
+From here, you can take a train to Tartu, Viljandi, Türi, Narva, Rakvere, Paldiski, and numerous smaller towns in between, like Rapla, Kohila, Aegviidu, and Kehra.
 A ticket can be bought at the station or on the train with a card or cash from the ticket collector.

 By car